intel/terraform-intel-azure-adx/README.md

 © Copyright 2022, Intel Corporation

 ## Azure Data Explorer
 The module can deploy an Azure Data Explorer cluster on Intel recommended Azure instances.
 Instance Selection have been defaulted in the code.
+This module was intended to be ran with an Intel Sentinel Policy as Code module that can be found here: https://registry.terraform.io/policies/intel/intel-azure/latest

 For Compute Optimized instances, we recommend:
 Standard_E2d_v5 (default)